c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ## Flight Tracker Screen:
 - Displays the origin and destination airport codes, with distances to both airports.
 - Airport codes are color-coded based on the difference between the scheduled and actual departure times, as well as the scheduled and estimated arrival times.
+Note that with the switch to multiple providers the ontime data seems to be infrequent.

   **Departure:**
   - 0-20 mins: Green